Bucolic Complexes: Preliminaries

+CAT(0) spaces satisfy many nice metric and convexity properties and can be characterized in various ways (for a full account of this theory consult the book \cite{BrHa}).
+For example, any two points of a CAT(0) space can be joined by a unique geodesic.
+CAT(0) property is also equivalent to convexity of the function $f:[0,1]\rightarrow X$ given by $f(t)=d(\alpha (t),\beta (t)),$ for any geodesics $\alpha$ and $\beta$ (which is further equivalent to convexity of the neighborhoods of convex sets).
+This implies that CAT(0) spaces are contractible.

+\begin{definition}[CAT(0) cubical complexes] A cubical complex $\bX$ is a {\it CAT(0) cubical complex} if $\bX$ endowed with intrinsic $\ell_2$-metric is a CAT(0) space. \end{definition}

+Gromov \cite{Gr} gave a beautiful characterization of CAT(0) cubical complexes as simply connected cubical complexes satisfying the following combinatorial condition: if three $k$-cubes pairwise intersect in a $(k-1)$-cube and all three intersect in a $(k-2)$-cube, then are included in a $(k+1)$-dimensional cube.
+This condition can be equivalently formulated as the requirement that the links of 0-cubes are simplicial flag complexes.

-Now we briefly recall the definitions of systolic and weakly systolic simplicial complexes, which are both considered simplicial complexes with combinatorial nonpositive curvature.
-For an integer $k\ge 4$, a flag simplicial complex $\bX$ is locally $k$-large if every cycle consisting of less than $k$ edges in any of its links of simplices has some two consecutive edges contained in a 2-simplex of this link, i.e., the links do not contain induced cycles of length $<k$.
-A simplicial complex is $k$-{\it systolic} if it is locally $k$-large, connected and simply connected.
+Now we briefly recall the definitions of systolic and weakly systolic simplicial complexes, which are both considered as simplicial complexes with combinatorial nonpositive curvature.
+For an integer $k\ge 4$, a flag simplicial complex $\bX$ is {\it locally $k$-large} if every cycle consisting of less than $k$ edges in any of its links of simplices has some two consecutive edges contained in a $2$-simplex of this link, i.e., the links do not contain induced cycles of length $<k$.

+\begin{definition}[Systolic and weakly systolic complexes] A simplicial complex is $k$-{\it systolic} if it is locally $k$-large, connected and simply connected.
 A flag simplicial complex is {\it systolic} if it is 6-systolic \cite{Ch_CAT,JaSw,Hag}.
-It was shown in \cite{Ch_CAT} that systolic complexes are exactly the clique complexes of bridged graphs.
-On the other hand, among many other results, it was shown in \cite{JaSw} that the 1-skeletons of 7-systolic complexes are Gromov hyperbolic.
-In the same paper were given sufficient combinatorial conditions under which a systolic complex with regular simplices as cells is a CAT(0) space.
-A generalization of systolic complexes inheriting many of their properties have been proposed in \cite{Osajda} and \cite{ChOs}: a simplicial complex $\bX$ is {\it weakly systolic} if and only if $\bX$ is flag, connected and simply connected, locally 5-large, and satisfies the following local condition:
+A simplicial complex $\bX$ is {\it weakly systolic} \cite{Osajda,ChOs} if $\bX$ is flag, connected and simply connected, locally 5-large, and satisfies the following local condition:

-{\it $\widehat{W}_5$-wheel condition}: for each extended $5$-wheel $\bX(\widehat{W_5})$ of $\bX$, there exists a vertex $v$ adjacent to all vertices of this extended $5$-wheel (see Fig.~\ref{fig-conditions-X}, right).
+{\it $\widehat{W}_5$-wheel condition}: for each extended $5$-wheel $\bX(\widehat{W_5})$ of $\bX$, there exists a vertex $v$ adjacent to all vertices of this extended $5$-wheel (see Fig.~\ref{fig-conditions-X}, right). \end{definition}

-It was shown in \cite{ChOs} that the weakly bridged graphs, i.e. the 1-skeletons of weakly systolic complexes, are exactly the weakly modular graphs without induced 4-cycles or, equivalently, the weakly modular graphs with convex balls.